London ringleader was intensely investigated

 One official involved in the effort described it as going after Al Capone for tax evasion.
 British counterrorrism investigators examined known supporters of ISIS to find even the smallest evidence of criminal behavior.
 These included traffic violations, minor fraud, and petty crime.

 As part of the new proactive approach, police in London and other parts of the country arrested dozens of al-Muhajiroun members.
-In the process search warrants allowed them to search the premises and the computers of individuals British security services thought were potentially dangerous through their network of informants and the monitoring of social media.
+Search warrants allowed them to search the premises and the computers of individuals British security services believed were potentially dangerous, as a result of information from their network of informants and the monitoring of social media.

-In August 2015, British police arrested Choudary himself after the preacher slipped up by crossing the line inciting support for a proscribed terrorist organization -- ISIS -- in lectures which were published online.
-He was given a five year prison sentence after a trial last year.
-Mohammed Rehman, another leading figure in the group, was charged and convicted on the same crimes.
+In August 2015, British police arrested Choudary himself after the preacher slipped up by crossing the line and inciting support for a proscribed terrorist organization -- ISIS -- in lectures which were published online, as well as signing a document pledging allegiance to the group, also posted online.
+He was given a five-year prison sentence after a trial last year.
+Mohammed Rahman, another leading figure in the group, was charged and convicted of the same crimes.

 London attack may have been planned only recently

-"These men have stayed just within the law for many years, but there is no one within the counterterrorism world that has any doubts of the influence that they have had, the hate they have spread and the people that they have encouraged to join terrorist organizations," Commander Dean Haydon, head of the Metropolitan police's counterterrorism command said after the verdict.
+"These men have stayed just within the law for many years, but there is no one within the counterterrorism world that has any doubts of the influence that they have had, the hate they have spread and the people that they have encouraged to join terrorist organizations," Commander Dean Haydon, head of the Metropolitan police's counterterrorism command said after the Choudary and Rahman verdicts.

 British investigators believe Butt was the dominant figure in the plot to attack London Bridge and Borough market, the sources told CNN